This is the multi-page printable view of this section. Click here to print.

 Evaluation Scope

-The evaluation scope of the alarm policy is the evaluation time range for alarm evaluation.
+The evaluation scope of an alert policy is the time range used for alert evaluation.

-• It is recommended to set it to the indicator’s collection interval or a multiple of the collection interval.
+• It is recommended to set it as the indicator’s collection interval or a multiple of the collection interval.

 Caution